 Be sure to perform pre-trip inspections before starting and operating the vehicle.

-For your safety, as well as those around you, be a responsible driver:
+For your safety, as well as those around you, observe the following:

 - If you drink alcohol, do not drive. - Do not drive if you are tired, ill, or under emotional stress.